 To establish an implied contract or covenant between the employer and employee evidence must be present to support the assertion that the employee can only be fired for cause otherwise the at-will presumption will apply.
 Contracts for employment are not created by subjective expectations of an employee.
 Further, general expressions of long-term employment or advancement, and established disciplinary procedures are not, as a matter of law, sufficient to rebut the at-will presumption.
 Evidence of a definitive promise being made to an employee is needed to rebut the at-will employment presumption.

 Handbook modifications to the at-will employment doctrine require specific provisions which spell out revocation of the at-will doctrine or guarantee for cause termination.
 While a progressive disciplinary policy within a company handbook alone will not establish a contractual relationship, when it is combined with language describing "for cause" discipline a contractual relationship can be established.

 Claims for slander and libel require the same proof whether within the employment context or not.
-Defamation claims require the plaintiff to establish: 1)false and defaming statement was made by the defendant; 2)publication to a third party; 3)fault amounting to at least negligence; and 4)actual or presumed damages.
+Defamation claims require the plaintiff to establish:

 In the employment context a qualified immunity applies to communication made in good faith on a subject matter related to an employment interest or duty.
 However, in an employment setting is the business that has to establish the affirmative defense that the third party disclosure was related to a business concern and published to an agent or employee of the business.
 Additionally, the conditional privilege applies to statements by a former employer about the character or conduct of former employees to present or prospective employers.
 However, the privilege can be waived if it is abused through publishing statements, believed to be false, in bad faith, with ill will, or with wrongful motivation.